HemanthNarne/practice/README.md

 ﻿# Smart-Attendance
-Course project for IOS - Smart attendance is an attendance tracking applican Course project for IOS - Smart attendance is an attendance tracking applis
+Course project for IOS - Smart attendance is an attendance tracking Course project for IOS - Smart attendance is an attendance tracking

 ## Group name
 Conquerors